 What is dry eye?

-Dry eye is an eye condition resulting from the poor quality or quantity of tear film, which lubricates and protects the front of the eye.
-Dry eye syndrome can have many possible causes.
+Dry eye is an eye condition resulting from the poor quality or quantity of the tear film.
+The tear film is a layer of tears that covers the front surface of the eyes.
+It lubricates and protects the eye.
+Dry eye can have many possible causes.

-Your tear film is a thin moisture layer that helps protect and lubricate the front surface of the eye.
-It is complex and multi-layered and includes components like mucus, lipids and proteins.
+The tear film is complex and multi-layered and includes components like mucus, lipids (oil) and proteins.

 Dry eye is usually categorised as:

-Evaporative dry eye - caused by the tears evaporating quickly due to a lack of a complete oil layer, rather than there not being enough tears themselves.
+Evaporative dry eye - occurs when the tears evaporate too quickly due to the tear film having a poor quality oil layer.
+There might be enough tears, they just evaporate too fast.
 It is usually a result of a condition called Meibomian Gland Dysfunction (MGD).

-Aqueous deficiency - is caused by there being a low tear quantity.
-This tends to be less commonly the sole cause of dry eye.
+Aqueous deficiency - is caused when there are not enough tears.
+This tends to be less likely to be the sole cause of dry eye.

 Most cases of dry eye have a combination of both of these categories.